Cover art “Breathe “ by Michael James

 • Creative writing and poetry writing consultant

-• Founder and former co-editor, River Heron Review, including Poems, for Now, 2018 - 2023.
+• Founder and retired co-editor, River Heron Review and Poems, for Now, 2018 - 2023.

 • Academic Supervisor (retired) of Art, English, and Music, Freehold Regional High School District (FRHSD), 1996 - 2020